Cruise Packing Mistakes Everyone Makes (and How to Avoid Them)

 One of the biggest mistakes you can make is packing only for one season.

-Here’s what I do: I pack mainly for the expected season but always throw in a couple of pieces from the next one.
+What’s better: pack keeping the main season in mind, but always throw in a piece from the next and previous seasons.

-For example, if I’m cruising in summer, I’ll bring mostly summer clothes but add a couple of fall items, just in case the temperature drops.
+For example, if you’re cruising in summer, bring mostly summer clothes but add a couple of fall items, just in case the temperature drops.

 Confiscated items at cruise port